 Interest can be, and has been, applied to many forms of money.
 The form of money that has prolonged growth attributes, such as gold, most facilitates the application of interest.
 However, in the long run, not even gold and the other precious metals could satisfy the growth demands; hence the emergence of fiat money.
 Legal Tender, representing nothing physical, has far fewer constraints to prolonged, compounded growth.

 Interest derived income - the growth portion of money - includes dividends, coupons, and capital gains.
 Owners, Lenders and Investors are the beneficiaries of interest income and capital gains on debt and investments.
-Owners, Lenders and Investors differ only by priority claims on cash flow.
-Owners, Lenders, and Investors eventually want their money back, plus more.
+They differ only by priority claims on cash flow, and they all want their money back eventually, plus more.
 The ‘plus more’ portion is the implied expectation for money to grow.
-Faced with the threat of seizure, foreclosure, and job security, Debtors are motivated to make that growth happen to its extreme.
+Faced with the threat of seizure, foreclosure, eviction, and job security, Debtors and Fiduciary Managers are motivated to make that growth happen to its extreme.

 The growth of money can be prolonged by using a lower interest rate and a longer compounding period.
-But whatever the interest rate, there is still the inevitable limit to exponential growth, and when that limit is finally reached, order turns to chaos.
-A monetary system supported by debt and its handmaiden interest must forever be increasing.
-Let it cease to grow, and it must collapse.
+But whatever the interest rate, there is still the inevitable limit to exponential growth.
+A monetary system based on debt and compounding interest must be forever growing.
+If growth ceases, it collapses catastrophically, impacting all of society.

 The Politics by Aristotle, Translated by Thomas Alan Sinclair